AdityaSreevatsaK/The-Neural-Nexus/README.md

 #### Note
 Deep learning models typically require many epochs for meaningful results, but without a GPU or cloud resources, training is time-consuming.
-To focus on showcasing architectures and experimentation, most models here are trained for around five epochs, prioritising exploration over accuracy.
+To focus on showcasing architectures and experimentation, most models here are trained for very few epochs, prioritising exploration over accuracy.

 # 1. Foundational Neural Networks
 ## 1.1.
 Basics of Neural Networks